-Flooded lead acid batteries are designed for long life and high performance – as long as users follow a simple watering plan.
+Flooded lead acid batteries are designed for long life and high performance – as long as users follow a watering plan.
+Battery watering doesn't have to be complicated!
+In fact, it can actually be a simple process if you follow these basic battery watering rules.

 Here are some keys to battery watering: